-Securing Grandparent Visitation Rights in Nevada
+When Are Grandparent Visitation Rights Granted in Nevada?

 Grandparent rights are not automatic as courts are reluctant to override a parent’s right to decide what is best for his or her own child.
 Under Nevada law, however, a family court may grant a “reasonable right” to visitation for grandparent under certain circumstances.